elstunep/senior-capstone/README.md

 ## Project Overview
 -------------------
-In this project, you will be creating an implementation of the board game [Machi Koro](https://boardgamegeek.com/boardgame/143884/machi-koro).
+This project is an implementation of the board game [Machi Koro](https://boardgamegeek.com/boardgame/143884/machi-koro).
 The game itself is composed of a deck of cards, a pair of dice, and a set of coins.
 The cards come in two varieties, establishments and landmarks.
 Establishments are cards that activate depending on the result of the die/dice roll.
 Landmarks are cards that give constant benefits once they are constructed.
 Each player begins with specific starting cards---the *Wheat Field* and *Bakery* establishments, along with the four landmark cards (*Train Station* (4 coins), *Shopping Mall* (10 coins), *Amusement Park* (16 coins), and *Radio Tower* (22 coins)).
 The first player to construct all four landmarks wins the game.
 Consult the [detailed rules](https://www.dropbox.com/s/ehpxe4aa6n0ee98/P_MK_Rulebook_7418%20%281%29.pdf) or [the Watch It Played video](https://youtu.be/X6y02IGRE-U) to fully understand how to play.

 The entire set of cards can be seen below: